Kinky Boots (film): Background

 An episode of BBC2 documentary series Trouble at the Top, broadcast on 24 February 1999, inspired the film.
-The former featured Steve Pateman struggling with possible closure of W.J.
-Brooks Ltd, a family-controlled Earls Barton, Northamptonshire shoe factory, that soon catered to the market of men wearing traditionally women's shoes, such as black patent boots, under the "Divine" brand.
+It featured Steve Pateman who was struggling with possible closure of W.J.
+Brooks Ltd, a family-controlled shoe factory in Earls Barton, Northamptonshire, that soon catered to the market of men wearing traditionally women's shoes, such as black patent boots, under the "Divine" brand.
 Many of the film's scenes were filmed in the factory used by Tricker's in Northampton.

 It is mentioned in management as an example of agility and customer centricity.

 Soundtrack

-The Kinky Boots: Original Soundtrack was released on April 11, 2006 by Hollywood Records.
+The Kinky Boots: Original Soundtrack was released on April 11, 2006, by Hollywood Records.